Skip to content

 If you were to take this same trajectory and place it on the canine plant-based trajectory, the start of the two paths would be the same.
 Exactly the same.
 We’re somewhere between the resistance and the reaction.
 The future is unleashed and coming to our world soon.

 I’ve been watching and experiencing this human diet debate for over 35-years, both professionally and personally.
-Instead of asking, “Show me the research that proves humans can be vegetarian (or vegan) and don’t need meat,” I ask, “Show me the research that proves we cannot thrive on a vegan diet.”
+Instead of asking, “Show me the research that proves humans can be vegetarian (or vegan) and don’t need meat,” I ask, “Show me the research that proves we cannot thrive on a plant-basd diet.”

 We Don't Need Meat.